-The Auckland University of Technology is offering Faculty of Culture and Society scholarship.
-The scholarship is available for international students.
+The Auckland University of Technology is offering the Faculty of Culture and Society scholarship.
+The grant is available for international students.

 When you become an AUT student, you’ll join a diverse and collaborative community.
 Our facilities are outstanding, we’re proud of our connections with the community.

-- Course Level: Scholarship is available for the postgraduate program.
+- Course Level: award is available for the postgraduate program.

 - Study Subject: School of Education, School of Language and Culture, School of Hospitality Tourism and Gastronomy, School of Social Science and Public Policy.

-- Scholarship Award: Stipend scholarships may be awarded to top applicants.
+- Stipend scholarships may be awarded to top applicants.
 In cases where full fees plus a stipend is awarded the stipend will be valued at $5,000 during the twelve-month period.

 - Nationality: International students